gau-nernst/rectified-flow/README.md

 - FLUX-Redux
   - To reduce influence of image guidance, we can just scale the embeddings down e.g. `* 0.2`.
 Similarly, to increase influence of text guidance, we can scale T5 embeddings up.
   - We can use multiple guidance images (>=2).
 Just concat the embeddings.
+- Finetune FLUX with `guidance=1.0` usually leads to better results.
+The finetuned model can be either used with built-in distilled CFG or true CFG (the latter gives slightly better results).
+Using both distilled CFG and true CFG is also possible, where distilled CFG > 1.0 can help with coherence, hi-res extrapolation, and the usual strange artifacts of finetuning.